 BusPatrol partners with industry leaders including Zonar and Samsung to provide school districts with advanced track and trace technology at zero cost.
 School districts can use BusPatrol cloud-connected internal cameras, Samsung Galaxy Tab Active3, Zonar Z Pass, and Zonar Verify to track students as they get on and off the bus.

-- BusPatrol cloud-connected internal cameras: Safety surveillance to allow real-time monitoring
+- BusPatrol cloud-connected internal cameras: respond to incidents that happen onboard the bus

 - Samsung Galaxy Tab Active3: A rugged tablet that can be used by bus drivers to sign students in as they board